Textures and Colors

 Alpha

-The alpha channel is used to store opacity.
+The Alpha channel is used to store opacity.
 It is a floating point value from 0 to 1.
 Generally, this is used to determine how much an effect or a part of an effect.
-For example, in RGBA Masking, the alpha channel is used to determine how much of a channel's texture should be used.
+For example, in RGBA Color Masking, the Alpha channel is used to determine how much of a channel's texture should be used.

-One notable exception is the base color, where the alpha channel is used to determine the opacity of the material.
+One notable exception is the base color, where the Alpha channel is used to determine the amount of opacity for the material.

 Vertex Colors

-Vertex colors are colors stored on each vertex of a mesh.
-They can be used to color the mesh, or to store data about the mesh, like each vertex's position, or smoothed vertex normals, both of which can be baked into the mesh using the Poi > Vertex Color Baker tool.
+Vertex Colors are colors stored on each vertex of a mesh.
+They can be used to color the mesh, or to store data about the mesh, like each vertex's position, or smoothed vertex normals, both of which can be baked into the mesh using the Poi -> Vertex Color Baker

 Color Blending/Tinting

-In most cases, feature colors are blended with their respective texture multiplicatively.
+In most cases, feature colors are blended multiplicative with their respective texture.
 For example, a black and white noise map used as an emission map will be tinted with the Emission Color.
 This is perceptually equivalent to "Tinting" the texture with the color.
 Note that this can only darken a texture.